-Hepatitis C is spread person-to-person usually by direct contact with another person's blood who is infected with hepatitis C virus.
-Individuals that share needles are at a high risk to become infected.
+Hepatitis C spreads from person to person, usually by direct contact with another person's blood who is infected with hepatitis C virus.
+Individuals who share needles are at a high risk to become infected.
 Surgical and other instruments that are not properly decontaminated can also spread hepatitis C to others.
 Moreover, some patients that receive organ transplants from individuals that have the virus, but no symptoms, can transmit the disease to the organ transplant recipient.

 How will you know when you are no longer contagious and cured of hepatitis C?

 Treatments are usually long-term (for example, 12-24 weeks ) and a person is not considered "cured" until 6 months have passed with no virus detected in their blood samples.
 Treatments are varied according to the individual's disease.